tenfinney/event-docs/README.md

 The first people to correctly submit the **Treasure Hunt** answers from the clues and submit them in the proper order will win and automatically get access to the account's rewards.
 The first person who decodes all the **Quest** clues and assembles the private key for a Web3 account will win and automatically get access to the account's rewards.

-Even if someone is not the first person to successfully answer the clues additional prizes will be given to second and third places.
+Even if a participant is not the first person to successfully answer the clues, additional prizes will be given to second and third places.
 All remaining correct answers will receive a **MetaFest2 commemorative digital token** that will allow for special access to gated content.

 Thank you for participating in MetaFest2.